powsybl/.github/docs/start/itools.md

+# Run PowSyBl commands with Itools

+## Itools overview
+<span style="color: red">TODO: add more information here</span>

-# Installation of a basic PowSyBl distribution
+## Installation of a basic PowSyBl distribution

-Follow these simple steps to get familiar with the PowSyBl environment.
-Below are instructions to install a basic PowSyBl distribution and to start running iTools commands.
+Follow these steps to install a basic PowSyBl distribution and to start running iTools commands.

-Please note that this PowSyBl distribution is functional on Windows and Linux but is not supported for MacOS yet.

-## Installation

 ### Installation from binaries

 Start by downloading the [latest version of a PowSyBl distribution](https://github.com/powsybl/powsybl-distribution).
 Unzip the downloaded package.
 You can now add `<INSTALL_DIR>/powsybl-distribution-<LATEST_VERSION>/bin` to your environment variable `PATH`.

 ### Installation from sources

 It is also possible to install PowSyBl distribution from sources.